-A prerequisite GPA and cumulative GPA of 3.0 or higher is required for admission.
+A prerequisite GPA and cumulative GPA of 2.5 or higher is required for admission.
 All prerequisite courses must be taken at regionally accredited institutions (or foreign equivalents).
 No grade lower than a C accepted for prerequisite coursework.
 CLEP credits, AP credits and P/F credits will not be considered for prerequisites.
 AP courses will be considered on a case by case basis.

 Applicants must supply exam results from the Graduate Record Examination (GRE) or the Medical College Admission Test (MCAT).
 GRE competitive scores are Qualitative 150, verbal 150 and Analytical writing 3.5.
 Test scores more than Three years old are not accepted.

 The College Level courses below are the minimum required for admission; you may apply while coursework is in progress.

 - Anatomy & Physiology with laboratory: 6 – 8 semester hours